 How to gain a Class 2 medical certificate

 Anyone wishing to train for a private pilot’s licence will need to obtain an initial Class 2 or LAPL medical certificate or an NPPL medical declaration as part of the licensing requirements.
+Please note that only one EU medical certificate may be held at any one time.
 The applicant should ensure they know which type of certificate or declaration is required for their licence type.
 The assessment process for initial applicants for Class 2 and LAPL can be found on our Guidance for Applicants for Initial Medical Certificates in the UK flow chart.

 Initial Class 2 (private pilot) Medical Examination